carbon-mirror-project/carbon-mirror-standard/README.md

 - Community workshops
 - Public documentation
 - Implementation guides
+- Open-access learning materials

-**For professional certification programs and enterprise training:**
+**For professional certification programs:**
-Independent training providers offer commercial CMS certification courses.
-For information about professional training services, visit [Carbon Mirror Labs](https://carbonmirrorlabs.com).
+Independent training providers may offer commercial CMS certification courses and consulting services.
+Organizations interested in professional training should evaluate providers based on their needs.

+*Note: The Carbon Mirror Foundation does not endorse or operate commercial training programs.
+The standard is open for any qualified provider to offer training.*

 ---